 The best starting point is the sunniest part of the garden away from competing plants such as trees.
-Start with a small space say one-metre square to get the hang of growing.
+Start with a small space say one-metre square to get the hang of vegetable growing.

 Dig over the soil removing all weeds and grass along with old roots, stones and any archaeological finds (it is amazing what can turn up in the backyard).
 Use the spade to break up clods of earth.
 Dig to at least the depth of the spade as this is where the plants grow.
 Fine, well-dug soil makes it easier for the plants to establish.

 To enrich the soil, dig in compost, bagged manure and some all-purpose fertiliser.
 Water it well.
 Then allow the soil to sit for a week or two to see what weeds germinate before digging or hoeing the surface to remove the freshly sprouted weeds.
 A light covering of mulch over the soil surface deters further weed growth.

 If the garden is in an inner city area or may have once been used for light industry, consider growing vegies in a raised garden bed in vegie growing mix bought from the garden centre, instead of disturbing the soil.

 Start with seedlings bought in punnets or small pots from the garden centre.
 Buy a selection of what you and the family like to eat, and plant the seedlings in rows following the spacing recommended on the planting label.
 Label each row so you remember what’s planted.
 Tall plants such as tomatoes and beans need stakes as support, so put these in at planting time.